tomchor/pymicra/docs/basics.rst

 has to be able to actually be run on python.
 This has to be true for all ``.config`` files.

+Furthermore, the extension of the file does not matter.
+We adopt the ``.config`` extension for clarity, but it could be anything else.

+Each variable defined in this file works as a keyword, since it can also be input manually when calling ``pymicra.fileConfig``.
+Thus, for more information, you can also use ``help(pymicra.fileConfig``.
+Now we explain the keywords one by one.

 description
 ...........